aj-developer2020/certified_out/README.md

 ## Acknowledgements

-The team would like to thank Logan, Matthew, Andrew and Aansen for their assitance during the project development.
+The team would like to thank Logan, Matthew, Andrew, and Aansen for their assitance during the project development.